vishnushivan639-web/Water-Quality-Analysis-System/README.md

 # Water Quality Analysis System

-## Title

-**Water Quality Analysis System **

-**Name:** Vishnu Lakshmi A

-**College:** Kamaraj College

-## SDG Alignment

-**SDG 6: Clean Water and Sanitation**

-This project supports Sustainable Development Goal (SDG) 6 by helping monitor and analyze water quality using data analytics and machine learning techniques.
-The system aims to identify whether water is safe for consumption and support better water resource management.

 ## Problem Statement

 Access to clean and safe drinking water is a major challenge in many regions.
 Manual water quality monitoring can be time-consuming and may not provide quick insights for decision-making.